authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 3. What about DNS records that take an extremely long time to query?

 Answer: All email receivers already have to query for DNS records, and all of them have built-in timeouts when performing DNS queries.
 Furthermore, the use of caching when loading images can help cut down on load time.
 Virtually all email clients have some sort of image-downloading built-in and make decisions when to load or not load images.

+4. Shouldn't location-uris in an assertion record be required to exist only on the same domain the assertion record is for?

+Answer: No. There is no guarantee that a group responsible for managing brand indicators will have access to put these indicators directly in any specific location of a domain, and requiring a match is too high a bar.
+Additionally, there is no added security from this requirements, as the domain-owner is creating and has control over the location-uri.

+5. Shouldn't the BIMI Selector always be DKIM signed?

+Answer: It depends.
+If a domain owner relies on SPF but not DKIM for email authentication, then adding a requirement of DKIM may create too high of a bar for that sender.
+On the other hand, receivers doing BIMI assertion may factor in the lack of DKIM signing when deciding whether to add a BIMI-Location header.

 IANA Considerations   {#iana}
 ===================